Buying vs. Leasing Photovoltaic Solar Panels in the Greater Sacramento Area

 When we install solar panels for people, we make sure solar is right for them.
 We also make sure they get the best-quality panels for their budget.
 Instead of cheap panels that are duds after 20 years, we install panels that still work at 70-80% efficiency after 20 years.
 Solar leasing is not the kind of game we’re interested in, and we would never try to pull the wool over our clients’ eyes about it.
 You want solar, but you want solar that’s quality, which means buying panels.
 If only it wasn’t so darn expensive…

 If you want solar panels but you don’t want to buy up front and out right, we get it, and we’re here to help.
 What you need is a financing program, like a loan from PACE or HERO that will cover 100% of your solar panel purchase and installation.
 These are government programs designed to help people with tight budgets adopt solar energy for themselves.

 You pay off the loans over a course of years, just like you’d pay the monthly payment on a set of leased panels.
 But unlike leased panels, if you go with a reputable installer that can help you find the right panels for you, your panels should still work at 70-80% productivity once you’re done paying off the loan.

 By using a financing program, you’ll be the owner of high-quality panels, but with the small, regular payments associated with a lease.
 The first step?
-Call Bell Brothers for your free solar assessment.
-We’ll come out, help you figure out what’s right for your home, and start making a plan.
-We’ll also help you secure any needed loans, buy the panels, install them, and be there to answer questions and make sure you’re comfortable with your new solar panels.
+Call your local solar provider for your free solar assessment.